vivesweb/php-libplot/README.md

 - **PAIRPLOT:**

-You can create a pairplot graph from array.
+You can create a pairplot graph from csv dataset in array.
 First row need to be col names.

 In $cfg array you can set the width of the marks:
 ['widthmarker' => 5]